jonesnc/data-analysis-and-visualization-with-python-jupyter/README.md

 ## Install
 - Requires Python and pip to be installed on your system
 - `pip install jupyterlab`

-- Run `jupyter-lab` in your terminal
+To run the Jupyter Notebook software (now referred to as "Jupyter Lab"), run `jupyter-lab` in your terminal.

 ## Description
 This session will be an introduction the pandas Python library and Jupyter Notebook for data analysis and visualization.